Mbed-TLS/TF-PSA-Crypto/README.md

 You need the following tools to build the library from the main branch with the provided CMake files:

 * A C99 toolchain (compiler, linker, archiver).
 We actively test with GCC 5.4, Clang 3.8.
 More recent versions should work.
 Slightly older versions may work.
+* Python 3.6 to generate the test code in the main branch.
-* Perl to generate some source files as part of the build.
+* Perl to run the tests, and to generate some source files in the main branch.
 * CMake 3.10.2 or later.

 ### Generated source files in the main branch